karlw2805/DAI101AssignmentRepo/README.md

 # DAI101AssignmentRepo
-This repository is for the first assignment of the course DAI-101
+This repository is for the assignment of the course DAI-101
 - 3 csv files (Kaggle Dataset)
 - Description in pdf format
 - .ipynb file (Notebook) for data cleaning and EDA